 - How will my family and friends cope?

 - Will I be able to keep working?

 - How will I get to the hospital for my treatment?

 - What if I lose my hair?

 All these worries can make you feel anxious or down.
 Anxiety and depression are common in people with cancer and they are very draining emotions.
-Up to 3 out of 10 people with cancer (30%) will have depression at some point.
 You may find it useful to look in coping emotionally with cancer for information on how to cope with some of these worries.

 Travelling to and from the hospital for treatment can be very tiring.
 Or if you are staying in hospital, having a lot of visitors can make you feel very tired too.
 You can ask your nurses to tell your visitors that they can only stay with you for a short time.
 Don't feel bad if you have to do this - you need a lot of rest and your friends and family will understand.